Hiimus/arca_bookstore/README.md

 - A free delivery notice below the grand total

-- Buttons for "Keep Shopping" and "Secure Checkout" where the latter directs to checkout page.
+- Buttons for "Keep Shopping" and "Secure Checkout" where the latter directs to the checkout page.

 ### Checkout

 - Order summary

-- Button for "Adjust Bag" that reverse the user to the shopping bag.
+- Button for "Adjust Bag" that reverses the user to the shopping bag.

 - A delivery details form with a save option.

-- A buttton for "Complete Order" that initates a full screen loading spinner.
+- A button for "Complete Order" that initiates a full screen loading spinner.

 ### Profile page